asmichi/ProcessPipeline/README.md

 ## Comparison with `System.Diagnostics.Process`

-- It concentrates on creating a child process and obtaining its output.
-It cannot query status of a process.
+- Concentrates on creating a child process and obtaining its output.
+    - Cannot query status of a process.
 - Can redirect stdin, stdout and stderr differently.
 - More destinations of redirection:
     - NUL